RQMIS helps US manufacturer design/conduct retrospective clinical study on device used to treat pancreatic cancer

 - Executing a retrospective study has numerous challenges

-including determining data that is available for collection, quality of
+including determining data that is available for collection, the quality of

 radiographic imaging, etc. However, the primary objective of this study

-was to determine the safety of use of the subject active medical device
+was to determine the safety of the use of the subject active medical device

 with a secondary objective of determining patient outcomes.